Introducing the Long-Term Stock Exchange's Very Simple Market

 Simplicity requires complexity

 In a marketplace, the only way to know the price is if someone states it.
 Of course, you can imagine a series of private two-way messages between a buyer and seller (or vice versa).
-But in our, even that negotiation would be bounded by displayed prices.
+But in our national market system, even that negotiation would be bounded by displayed prices.

 Of course, sometimes a seller doesn’t want to reveal their price.
 For example, suppose you want to sell a large block of shares in a company that because of the sale’s sheer size would drive the price down if everyone knew your intentions.
 Or maybe you want to reveal you’re selling slowly.
 In those instances, you might prefer a market that displays prices partially or not at all.